-I need to point out that this series of three posts was written in 2013, so if you’re looking for information about how to apply for a carte de séjour, you need to contact your préfecture.
-Things have no doubt changed in six years.
+I need to point out that this series of three posts was written in 2013, so if you’re looking for information about how to apply for a post-Brexit carte de séjour, you need to contact your préfecture.
+Things have changed since 2013.

 The SF and I toddled off to the Préfecture in Montauban today.
 There it is above in its splendour.
 However, we were round the back in the modern annex.
 We wanted to renew our Cartes de séjour (identity cards).
 When you carry out an administrative exercise like this, you are exposed to French bureaucracy in all its glory.
 Read about Round 2 here.

 When we first arrived in 1997, a carte de séjour was obligatory, even for citizens of other EU states, which we both are.
 We had to provide evidence of paternity, identity, marital status, income, residence, translations of some of this (especially in the SF’s case, being Swedish) and numerous photographs.
 They even wanted our parents’ dates of birth.
 I couldn’t remember my father’s – neither could my mother – except I knew it was in January 19XX.
 So I made it up.
 The authorities wanted several copies of all this information.
 They stopped just short of grandpa’s inside leg measurement.